This Day in Liberal Judicial Activism—May 31

 1990—In an otherwise insignificant case (Shriners Hospitals v.
 Zrillic), Florida chief justice Rosemary Barkett, completely botching case law governing the federal Equal Protection Clause, asserts that “underinclusive or overinclusive classifications fail to meet even the minimal standards of the rational basis test” and, on that misunderstanding, invalidates a six-month statutory time period.
 There is, she says, “no rational distinction” between a period of “five months and twenty-eight days” and a period “a few days longer.”
 Somehow that same insight escaped her in a separate case (LeCroy v.
 State) in which she concluded that the Constitution imposes a bright-line age minimum for offenses that can result in the death penalty.

 Barkett’s proposition would go far towards transforming supposedly deferential rational-basis review into strict scrutiny and thus invites judicial activism.
 Indeed, because it is difficult to imagine that the review would be applied consistently (few laws would survive if it were), her approach would lead to arbitrary and selective application.
-(In 1994, President Clinton will appoint Barkett to the Eleventh Circuit.)
+(In 1994, President Clinton appoints Barkett to the Eleventh Circuit.)